 Thames Valley Police is appealing for witnesses following an attempted robbery in Milton Keynes.

-It happened at around 9.30pm on Saturday (17/4), when the victim, a man in his twenties, was walking by Woodstock Court Playground in Bradville when he was approached by two men.
+At around 2pm on Saturday (15/5), the victim, a man in his thirties, was walking through the underpass under Watling Street by Crownhill Roundabout towards the crematorium when he was approached by three men.

-Investigating officer Detective Constable Sebastian Kuzoe, based at Milton Keynes police station said: “I am appealing for any witnesses of this incident, or anyone who saw the men matching this description in the area at the time, to please get in touch.
+Investigating officer, Detective Constable Lisa McKinley, based at Milton Keynes police station, said: “I am appealing for anyone who may have witnessed this incident to please come forward.